-With our years of experience, we have handled all types of sexual assault cases involving religious leaders, health care providers, youth organizations, sports groups, the Boy Scouts, academies, and schools, and can handle your case too.
+With our years of experience, we have handled all types of clergy abuse cases involving religious leaders, health care providers, youth organizations, sports groups, the Boy Scouts, academies, and schools, and can handle your case too.

 Sexually assaulting an innocent victim is a horrible crime that often leaves the survivor with emotional scars and physical injury.
 The consequences and lifelong burden carried by the abused can last a lifetime.
 Sometimes, the journey to full recovery and healing of all the emotional and physical pain can be overwhelming.
 Victims are often left broken, not knowing where to turn for help.